Uniqueness and long time asymptotics for the parabolic-parabolic Keller-Segel equation

-because a suitable global existence theory is available in that case (see \cite{MR2433703,MR3116019}) and that there exists blow up (not global in time) solution when $M > 8\pi$ (see \cite{MR1627338,MR1799300,MR1970697} and the discussion in \cite[1.~Introduction]{MR3116019}).
+as a suitable global existence theory is available in that case (see \cite{MR2433703,MR3116019}), whereas for $M > 8\pi$ there exist solutions which blow up in finite time (see \cite{MR1627338,MR1799300,MR1970697} and the discussion in \cite[1.~Introduction]{MR3116019}).
 We also refer to \cite{BGK,CEM} where a global existence theory is developed in the possible supercritical case $M > 8\pi$ and the condition that $\eps $ is large enough (which corresponds to a case where the nonlinearity in \eqref{eq:KS} is small).

 As in \cite{MR2433703}, we consider the following definition of weak solution.

 \begin{defin} For any initial datum $(f_0, u_0)$ satisfying \eqref{eq:BdsInitialDatum} with $M < 8\pi$, we say that the couple $(f,u)$ of nonnegative functions satisfying \beqn \bal &\quad f \in L^\infty(0,T; L^1(\R^2)) \cap C([0,T); \DD'(\R^2)), \quad \forall \, T \in (0,\infty), \\ &